Fiserv/tenants-doc/enable-sandbox.md

 ## Tenant Sandbox

-Developer Studio is able to connect to tenant Sandbox.
+Developer Studio can connect to a live tenant Sandbox.
 The connection requirements depend on authentication scheme used by the tenant.
 As an exapmle for [HMAC](https://en.wikipedia.org/wiki/HMAC) authentication scheme, Developer Studio would need:
     serverUrl:"https://base-url-to-be-pre-pended-to-an-endpoint"
     authenticationScheme:"HMAC"
     apiKey:"2MWVAWF2xZz0eNQUK0NVhwpWYkr7gehG"
     secret:"some secret"
     selfSignedCert:false

+If you want users to create their own API credentials instead of using the same, users can now also generate their own API credentials on Dev Studio using 'Workspaces'.
+Please refer our documentation on [Enabling Workspaces](?path=/enable-workspaces.md/)

 ## Stoplight Prism Mock Server